Primrose Path (1931 film)

 Primrose Path (also written as The Primrose Path) is a 1931 American drama film directed by William A. O'Connor and starring Helen Foster, John Darrow and Dorothy Granger.

-Synopsis
+Plot

 The daughter of a policeman is led astray into a wild life by a star football player at her school, and ends up being expelled.
 Ashamed she runs away from home, and ends up being tricked into a brothel.
 She is rescued from it just in time by her former boyfriend, a young motorcycle policeman.
-Meanwhile the boy who led her astray dies in a violent car crash after fleeing the law.
+Meanwhile, the boy who led her astray dies in a violent car crash after fleeing the law.